Capital punishment in the Philippines: Reinstatement and moratorium

 President Fidel V. Ramos promised in his campaign during the 1992 elections that he would support re-introducing of the death penalty, in response to increasing crime rates.
 Republic Act 7659, drafted by Ramos himself, was passed in 1993 and capital punishment was restored on December 31, 1993.
 The law provided for use of the electric chair until the gas chamber (chosen by the government to replace electrocution) could be used.
 In 1996, Republic Act 8177 was passed, prescribing the use of lethal injection as an execution method.

 Executions resumed in 1999 under President Joseph Estrada when Leo Echegaray was put to death by lethal injection, marking the first execution after the reinstatement of the death penalty.
 The next execution, that of convicted child rapist Eduardo Agbayani, saw an embarrassing mishap when President Estrada decided to grant a last-minute commutation but failed to reach prison authorities in time to stop the execution.
 Following a personal appeal by his spiritual advisor, Teodoro Bacani, now Bishop Emeritus of Novaliches, President Estrada called for a moratorium in 2000 to honor the bimillennial anniversary of Christ's birth.
-Executions resumed a year later.
+The last execution in the Philippines prior to the enactment of Republic Act 9346 took place on January 4, 2000, with the execution of rapist Alex Bartolome.